rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

     Preparing to Execute Maven in Debug Mode
     Listening for transport dt_socket at address: 8000

 This starts the listener on port 8000.
-As the message states, maven is ready in Debug mode.
+As the message states, Maven is ready in Debug mode.
 This makes debugging pretty easy.
 How?
 We'll see this when we run the plugin.

-The next step is to install the plugin, enter the following command in a different terminal window, in the project directory:
+The next step is to install the plugin.
+Enter the following command in a different terminal window, in the project directory:

     user@localhost:~/testExample$ mvn install